DD2480-Group17/assignment3/README.md

 Report of new coverage: [link]

-Test cases added:
+#### Test cases added:
 Tests related to the class AABB.java
 * `testCenterPointForNormalInXDirection `
 * `testCenterPointForNormalMovedXAngledInYDirection `
 * `testCenterPointForNormalNotUnitvectorNomal `
 * `testNormalForPlaneClosestToOrigin `

+Tests related to the class to the `noise(4D)` method of `SimplexNoise.java` class
+* `testNoiseFourParametersAllZeros()`
+* `testNoiseFourParametersOne()`
+* `testNoiseFourParametersTwo()`
+* `testNoiseFourParametersThree()`

+Tests related to the class to the `clear` method of `NetData.NetMessage.Builder.java` class
+* `testClearWithoutAddingNewObjects()`
+* `testClearAddBuilders()`
+* `testClearAddBuildersCreatedManually()`
+* private helper method `assertListCountsEqualToSize(NetData.NetMessage.Builder builder, int size)`
+* private helper method `addNewBuilders(NetData.NetMessage.Builder builder)`
+* private helper method `addNewObjects(NetData.NetMessage.Builder builder)`

 git diff ...

 ## Refactoring

 ### Plan for refactoring complex code:
 * `centerPointForNormal(Vector3f) ` The function has a complexity of 19 and are dependent chained if statemants.
 To lower the complexity the chained if statements could be moved to a function.
 This should reduce the number of branches by 4 for each statement which would result in 6*4 = 24 less branches.

 * `mergeFrom(NetData.NetMessage)` has a complexity of 79, and consists of the same block of code duplicated 11 times, in addition to 11 smaller if statements.
 The larger block consists of doing bitwise operations with different values and calling functions on its 11 containing objects that extend com.google.protobuf.GeneratedMessage.ExtendableMessage.
 Since all of these 11 objects are extensions of this class, the code block could be be put into the super class, or an extension of the super class, to avoid code duplication.
 This would cut the CC of the function to approximately 1/5 of what it is now, a reduction of 80 %.

+* `clear()` The function consist of 22 blocks with similar patterns again and again.
+Functional programming paradigm was used to decrease the complexity from 22 to 1 by passing the different part in each pattern to two different helper functions that were created.
+This different part in each pattern can not be changed without referring to the fields of the object.
+That is why functional programming paradigm was used.

+`noise(4D)` what makes this function is a lot of if-statements.
+Most of the function seems to be essential complexity because it seems that they are just calculations essential to get a specific result.
+An easy way to refactor this function is to refactor the function by grouping the if-statements in different functions to give a better overview of what the algorithm does and reduce the cyclomatic complexity.

 ### Estimated impact of refactoring (lower CC, but other drawbacks?).
 * `centerPointForNormal(Vector3f) ` The estimated impact of refactoring is M = B-D+1 = 12-6 +1 = 7.
 Original complexity where 19,
 which would result in a (19-7)/19 = 0.64 = 63% reduction of cyclomatic complexity.

+* `clear()` the estimated impact of refactoring is to reduce the cyclomatic omplexity to nearly 1 because it is mostly repeated patterns.
+So, the impact is nearly 100 % reduction of cyclomatic complexity.

+`noise(4D)` estimated impact by grouping the if-statements in different functions could be to reduce the complexity to 1.
+The reason is that if there is a natural grouping of operations in the algorithm, it would be easy to create different functions that handle different parts of the calculations and results and accumulate the results in the main calling method.

 ### Carried out refactoring (optional)

 * `centerPointForNormal(Vector3f) ` All chained if-statements where replaced by a function call.
 Example if(normal.x==1 && normal.y==0 && normal.z==0)
 where changed to if(normalPositiveX).
 After the changes jcoco calculated the cyclomatic complexity to 7 which is the same as the estimated reduction of complexity.

+* `clear()` The function consist of 22 blocks with similar patterns again and again.
+Functional programming paradigm was used to decrease the complexity from 22 to 1 by passing the different part in each pattern to two different helper functions that were created.
+This different part in each pattern can not be changed without referring to the fields of the object.
+That is why functional programming paradigm was used.

 ## Overall experience